Packing 101: Tips for Residential Civilian Students

 - Snacks that will help you finish that late night project or for when the dining hall closes!

 - Deck of cards or games for when you take a study break!

 - A large backpack or shoulder bag for possible weekend trips you might take.

 Do not bring the following:

-- Your dog, cat, gerbil, mouse, snake…NO pets are allowed in the residence halls
+- Your fish, dog, cat, gerbil, mouse, snake…NO pets are allowed in the residence halls

-- Hot plate or mini stove
+- Hot plate and/or mini stove and toasters

-- Halogen lamps
+- Halogen lamps and lava lamps

 - Cinder blocks, bricks, or crates for lofting beds

 - Drugs, alcohols (this includes alcohol trophies, posters or souvenirs), weapons, fireworks.
 There is zero tolerance for these items at NU and they will be confiscated!

 - Your vehicle (first-years are not permitted to have a car on campus)

 Announcing a special program for your linen needs!